-i) Assess Current Community Air Monitoring Systems and Provide Information
+i) Assess Current-Community Air Monitoring Systems and Provide Information

 This measure would evaluate and provide information on current community air monitoring systems.
-CARB staff would review existing community air monitoring systems throughout the State to determine what elements could help serve as models for future community air monitoring activities.
+CARB staff would review existing community air monitoring systems throughout the State to determine what elements could help serve as models for successful air monitoring systemsfuture community air monitoring activities.
 CARB staff would complete the initial review of existing systems by October 1, 2018.
 This information would be made available in the online resource center.